MicrosoftDocs/memdocs/sccm/develop/core/servers/configure/about-creating-a-data-discovery-record.md

  The `SMSResGen` method has the following functions:

 > [!IMPORTANT]
->  The function [DDRSendToSMS](assetId:///DDRSendToSMS?qualifyHint=False&autoUpgrade=True), available in previous releases of the SDK and in versions of [SMSRsGen.dll](assetId:///SMSRsGen.dll?qualifyHint=False&autoUpgrade=True) and [SMSRsGenCtl.dll](assetId:///SMSRsGenCtl.dll?qualifyHint=False&autoUpgrade=True), has been deprecated and should not be used with System Center Configuration Manager.
+>  The function `DDRSendToSMS`, available in previous releases of the SDK and in versions of `SMSRsGen.dll` and `SMSRsGenCtl.dll`, has been deprecated and should not be used with System Center Configuration Manager.

  [DDRNew](../../../../develop/reference/core/servers/configure/ddrnew.md)
  Creates a new DDR.